nhnghia/prop-tester/README.md

 Prop-tester
 ==============

-This work is published in the proceeding of HASE’2012:
+This work was published in the proceeding of HASE'2012:

-- Huu Nghia Nguyen, Pascal Poizat and Fatiha Zaïdi.
+- Huu Nghia Nguyen, Pascal Poizat and Fatiha Za�di.
 Online Verification of Value-Passing Choreographies through Property-Oriented Passive Testing. in HASE'2012 - IEEE International Symposium on High Assurance Systems Engineering.
 October 2012, to appear

 Overview